iuchavez/327-DFS/README.md

 # 327-DFS
-develop a distributed file system based on Chord
+The goal for this project is to develop a distributed file system based on the peer-to-peer system Chord.